 - ½ teaspoon salt

 - ½ teaspoon fresh cilantro (minced)

 - Preheat oven to 400F.

 - Remove husks and strings from corn cob, then rub it all over with softened butter.
 Season with salt and pepper.
 Place on parchment or foil-lined sheet pan and roast 30 minutes, rotating it every 10 mins as it cooks.

 - Remove the corn from the oven, let cool slightly, and use a sharp knife to remove the kernels from the cob.

 - Combine corn kernels with jalapeño, cheese, garlic, scallions, and cilantro in a bowl.
 Then add the egg and salt and stir to evenly incorporate.
-Add the flour last, starting with 3 TBSP and adding an additional 1 TBSP if it doesn't seem like it's holding together.
+Add the flour last, starting with 3 tablespoon and adding an additional 1 tablespoon if it doesn't seem like it's holding together.
 The finished corn fritter "batter" should be fairly loose but should mostly stick together when you scoop it.

 - Heat a generous glug of olive oil in a skillet over medium heat.
 Test if the skillet is hot enough by dropping one kernel of corn into the skillet — if it doesn't immediately start bubbling, the skillet isn't hot enough.